abdulalimemon/abdulalimemon/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=emon02&label=Profile%20views&color=0e75b6&style=flat" alt="emon02" /> </p>

 # Hi there, I'm Abdul Alim Emon 👋
 A passionate Full Stack developer from Bangladesh.
-I am a creative and ambitious person with the talent to think outside the circle and come up with innovative ideas.
-I always welcome every project as an opportunity to expand my knowledge and skills to provide my clients an excellent work.
+I am a creative and ambitious person with the talent to think outside the circle and develop innovative ideas.
+I always welcome every project as an opportunity to expand my knowledge and skills to provide my clients with excellent work.

 - 🌱 I’m currently learning Next.js
 - 💬 Ask me about Web Solutions
-- 📫 How to reach me: abdulalimemon11@gmail.com
+- 📫 How to reach me: abdulalimemon02@gmail.com

 <br />